 It comes as no surprise that the densely populated city of Chicago is home to the second largest public transportation system in the United States.
 The Chicago Transit Authority (CTA) transports over 1.6 million people each day.
 The sheer volume of traffic on the roads means that despite even the best of intentions, accidents are likely to occur.
 Regardless of the intent of CTA employees, it is still the responsibility of the CTA to provide compensation if any of its passengers are hurt due to negligence or recklessness.

 When it comes to CTA bus accidents, there are many hurdles an injured person must cross to receive compensation from this municipal entity.
-Rosenfeld Injury Lawyers is familiar with the procedural requirements necessary to obtain monetary recompense from the CTA for injuries sustained as a passenger, pedestrian or motorist.
+Rosenfeld Injury Lawyers LLC is familiar with the procedural requirements necessary to obtain monetary recompense from the CTA for injuries sustained as a passenger, pedestrian or motorist.
 Contact our office for a free case review with an attorney who has experience with CTA bus accident cases.

 CTA Volume Increases Likelihood of Accidents